dph01/lift-CRUDBasic/docs/blogpost.md

-# Build your own CRUD screens in Lift

-This article describes a simple approach for creating your own CRUD screens with Lift; 'CRUD' being the common acronym for the database operations of Create, Read, Update, Delete.
+This article describes a simple approach for creating your own CRUD screens with Lift ( 'CRUD' being the common acronym for the database operations of Create, Read, Update, Delete).

 ## Why build your own CRUD screens?
 Lift already has several useful libraries that automatically generate CRUD functionality for database classes e.g. CRUDify, LiftScreen, Mapper.toForm etc. So, why would you want to create CRUD screens yourself?

-The CRUD functionality that comes for free in Lift's libraries is excellent for rapid prototyping, or even for use in production code where your requirements aren't too complicated.
+The CRUD functionality that comes for free in Lift's libraries is excellent for rapid prototyping, or even for use in production where your requirements aren't too complicated.

-The libraries have lots of usable, sensible default code that gets you going quickly, potentially saving you lots of boiler plate code.
+The libraries have lots of usable, sensible defaults that gets you going quickly, potentially saving you lots of boiler plate code.
 If what you want doesn't quite match what Lift provides, thanks to thoughtful class design and useful Scala language features you can easily override much of the default functionality.

-However, as your requirements grow you'll probably find your needs diverging more and more from the functionality the Lift libraries provide, and you'll probably need to override more and more of the default code.
+However, as your requirements grow you'll probably find your needs diverging more and more from the functionality the Lift libraries provide, and consequently you'll probably need to override more and more of the default code.

 You may want, for example, more control over the layout of the fields on the screen.
 You may want to combine combine multiple entities on the a single screen.